heungjae/actifio/sky/oracle/install.md

 $ ./opatch lsinventory -details
 ```

+### Oracle Authentication
+We support OS and DB authentication.

+With OS authentication (default setting), Actifio passes OS username to the Oracle server, the username is recognized and the connection is accepted.
+There is no need for database user account (listener service) and Actifio backup operations use “/ as sysdba” to connect to database.

+Actifio will use Oracle DB credentials to perform backup.
+We will need two kinds of Oracle credentials: 1) Database credentials to connect to the database with sysdba privilege, 2) An Oracle listener (tnsnames) service name to connect to the database as sysdba.
+This type of authentication is required in order to run parallel ASM disk group backups from multiple nodes in a RAC environment.

 ### Oracle Environment Variables
 If the variable ORAENV_ASK is changed to YES or is not set at all, there is a prompted to enter a SID when logging in.
 Set it to NO to avoid this.
 ```